macrodatalab/bo_flask_demo/README.md

 	2. Push the "ADD" button or Enter to add one row in BigObject as fellows:
 		"category", "title", "detail", "date", "completion"
           The date and completion are randomly generated.
-	3. The textarea 1 shows all data in BigObject.
+	3. The textarea 1 shows all data in the "todo" table .
 	   The textarea 2 shows the average completion based on different categories and weeks.

 **bo_restful.py**: send statments to the BigObject server by restful API